flempriere/BeginToCodeWithPython/01_ProgrammingFundamentals/03_PythonProgramStructure/Chapter_03.md

 ```

 - *The above creates a window with red text saying ‘Hello World’.*
-  - *We’ve added the `sleep` so the window doesn’t automatically close*
+  - *We’ve added the `sleep` so the window doesn’t automatically close -
+    see discussion about [Delaying the end of a
+    program](#delay-the-end-of-a-program)*
 - *The `from snaps import *` is an alternate import structure*
   - *It says’s from the module `snaps` import everything (`*`)*
   - *This means we don’t need to use the `snaps` prefix*